What Causes the Error Message: DNS Server Could Not be Found?

 In some cases, if host files in Drive C get modified by any chance, it is possible that this would lead to the server DNS address not being found.
-In this context, editing the host files back to default settings would help to resolve the error.
+In this context, reverting the host files to default settings would help resolve the error.
 Here are the steps to follow:

 Step 2: In the host file folder, navigate to the option of host file and open it in notepad, selecting from the context menu.

 Step 3: In the notepad window, select all the lines containing 127.0.0.1 clients2.google.com and right-click to select delete from the context menu.
 Once deleted, save the host file from the options file in the header menu.

 Clear Google Chrome’s Host Cache

 If the DNS address cannot be found via Google Chrome, the host cache may be either complete or corrupted, leading to an error.
 In this context, clearing Google Chrome’s host cache can fix the server DNS address that could not be found error on the device; here is how you can perform the action.

 Step 1: Launch google chrome on the device, and in the search bar, type chrome://net-internals/#dns.
 It will launch the DNS settings window.

 Step 2: In the next step, navigate to the option of DNS in the left pane and click the button to clear host cache.
 It will remove all cache for a particular DNS of the webpage.
 Hence, leading to the fixation of DNS server address error.